WHAT IS A CHEESE WEDDING CAKE?

 HOW MUCH NOTICE DO I NEED TO GIVE?

-A MINIMUM OF A MONTH, but we do prefer as much notice as possible, especially if we need to discuss your requirements at length.
+Ideally a month, but we do prefer as much notice as possible, especially if we need to discuss your requirements at length.
+We can provide cakes with less notice - just order a cake and we will email you very quickly as to whether we can supply or not.
 To provide quotations, we always require the date of the wedding and the number of guests.
 We also need a name and address for delivery of the cheeses and your credit card details when you place your order in the wedding section of our internet shop.
 We do not charge your credit card (except for a £50 deposit) until we have packed the cheeses ready for despatch.
 For cakes which cost less than £100, we take full payment when you order.
 We use Royal Mail Parcelforce next day service and normally work to the following timescale:

 If a wedding is on a Saturday, we will despatch the cheeses on the Wednesday before the wedding so that, ideally, they arrive on the Thursday.
 This allows for Parcelforce to take two days to deliver the cheese, which has been known to happen occasionally.
 Similarly, we suggest a Tuesday despatch date if the wedding is on a Friday.